typelevel/frameless/docs/src/main/tut/TypedDataset.md

 compiler will helps us capture all the mistakes we mentioned above.

 ```tut:fail
 ds.filter(_.i == 10).map(_.x).show()
 ```

 Unfortunately, this syntax does not allow Spark to optimize the code.

 ```tut:book
 ds.filter(_.i == 10).map(_.i).explain()
 ```

 As we see from the explained Physical Plan, Spark was not able to optimize our query as before.
 Reading the parquet file will required loading all the fields of `Foo`.
 This might be ok for small datasets or for datasets with few columns, but will be extremely slow for most practical applications.
-The reason behind this behavior is beyond the scope of this tutorial.
 Intuitively, Spark currently doesn't have a way to look inside the code we pass in these two closures.
 It only knows that they both take one argument of type `Foo`, but it has no way of knowing if we use just one or all of `Foo`'s fields.

 The TypedDataset in frameless solves this problem.
 It allows for a simple and typesafe syntax